U.S. Roadmap: FINRA, CFP, CPA and Insurance

 • Keep your study aligned to the official outline weights and practice under time pressure.

-• If your path requires an additional exam (for example, packaged products, principals/supervision, municipal routes, or specialist tracks), add it after your foundation is stable.
+• If your path requires an additional exam (for example, packaged products, principals/supervision, municipal exams, or specialist tracks), add it after your foundation is stable.

 • CFP, ChFC, and RICP are not interchangeable with Series 65.
 Use the planning pages when the goal is a planning credential, and use Series 65 when the role requires adviser-law registration coverage.

-• U.S. insurance pages support route-specific Securities Prep update requests.
-They are useful for state-specific line-of-authority requests and should route candidates to live insurance practice only when the exact route is available.
+• U.S. insurance requests should include state-specific line-of-authority details and should send candidates to live insurance practice only when a live page is available.

 What to open next